mateuszpolis/AgeingAnalysis/CONTRIBUTING.md

 ### Commit Messages

 We use [Conventional Commits](https://www.conventionalcommits.org/) for automated versioning and changelog generation.
+All commits MUST follow this format — non-conforming commits may be rejected by hooks/CI.

 **Format:** `<type>[optional scope]: <description>`